jtesta/ssh-mitm/README.md

 In *lol.h* are two defines: *DEBUG_HOST* and *DEBUG_PORT*.
 Enable them and set the hostname to a test server.
 Now you can connect to *sshd_mitm* directly without using ARP spoofing in order to test your changes, e.g.:

     ssh -p 2222 valid_user_on_debug_host@localhost

-To test out changes to the OpenSSH source code, use the *dev/redeploy.sh* script.

-To see a diff of uncommitted changes, use the *dev/make_diff_of_uncommitted_changes.sh* script.

-To re-generate a full patch to the OpenSSH sources, use the *dev/regenerate_patch.sh* script.